NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 For the last 6 months or so, I have been focusing on hardening each and every single component of my NixOS installation.
-This post, as an attempt to document my experiences, marks the beginning of a series dedicated to hardening the different components of your NixOS system.
+This post, as an attempt to document my experiences for the sake of establishing a point of reference, marks the beginning of a series dedicated to hardening the different components of a NixOS system.
 Given that NixOS is a systemd-based distribution, we’ll start by focusing on systemd.
-Over the course of the series, I’ll also delve into kernel and network security, although these topics require deeper research and are beyond the scope of this post.
+Over the course of the series, I’ll also delve into kernel and network security, although these topics require further research and are beyond the scope of this post.

 In this installment, we’ll explore how you can harden various systemd services on your system to reduce potential attack surfaces.